openfisca/openfisca-doc/source/simulate/profile-simulation.md

 It's actually worse... but why?

-One hypothesis: even if, compared to a linear search with complexity _O(n)_, a binary search should more efficient in that it has a complexity of _O(log(n))_, it will actually be more efficient for large numbers of _n_, which is not usually the case here.
+One hypothesis is, even if, compared to a linear search with complexity _O(n)_, a binary search should be more efficient in that it has a complexity of _O(log(n))_, it will actually be more efficient for large numbers of _n_, which is not usually the case here.

 In fact, creating a lookup table for parameters would be theoretically more efficient.
 That would require refactoring as the current `values_list` object is not hashable.
 Indeed, even using a more appropiate data structure could lead to better performance.